CNA Financial Corporation – Consensus Indicates Potential 12.7% Upside

-CNA Financial Corporation with ticker code (CNA) now have 2 analysts covering the stock with the consensus suggesting a rating of ‘Hold’.
-The range between the high target price and low target price is between 55 and 36 calculating the mean target price we have 45.5.
-Given that the stocks previous close was at 40.37 this now indicates there is a potential upside of 12.7%.
-The 50 day moving average now sits at 39.2 and the 200 day MA is 43.9.
-The company has a market capitalisation of $10,941m.
+CNA Financial Corporation found using ticker (CNA) now have 2 analysts in total covering the stock.
+The consensus rating is ‘Hold’.
+The range between the high target price and low target price is between 55 and 40 with a mean TP of 47.5.
+With the stocks previous close at 42.14 this is indicating there is a potential upside of 12.7%.
+The 50 day MA is 39.1 and the 200 day moving average is 43.74.
+The market cap for the company is $11,296m.
 Company Website: https://www.cna.com

 You can now share this on Stocktwits, just click the logo below and add the ticker in the text to be seen.